vega/vega-lite/site/docs/bar.md

 }
 ```

 The `bar` mark encodes x and y channels with a pair of discrete and continuous fields.
+Rect marks are useful in a wide variety of visualizations, including bar charts and timelines.

 ### Single Bar Chart